Namibian Army: Role

 The Ministry of Defence has outlined the Army policy as follows:

 "The Army's principal roles will continue to be as already outlined in the defence policy.
 The Army will strive to maximise its operational effectiveness through the recruitment of the best young men and women who wish to pursue a military career, their effective training and employment.
 The Army's equipment priorities are improved troop-lift capacity (road and air); engineer, artillery, anti-tank and air defence and communication systems: the aim being to create a secure, integrated, efficient and cost-effective systems."

 "The Army will remain a well-disciplined and accountable, professional (all volunteer) force; it will include development of a Reserve; it will continue to train along the lines of other Commonwealth armies; it will train with other Namibian forces (such as the police) to rehearse plans for aid to the civil authorities, civil ministries and civil community; and it will promote a good public image and contribute to the communities in which it is based."

 Organisation

 The Army is a hierarchical organisation, with the Army commander exercising overall command.
 The Army headquarters are located at Grootfontein military base, a former SADF logistics base.
-The Army has several thousand members.